Hibou57/External-Programs-ST3/README.md

 Rationals
 ------------------------------------------------------------------------------
 The program invocation is purposely simple.
 This plug-in provides what I believe should be part of the core of an editor, and that's not the purpose of an editor to be another shell or to provide command line edition features.
-So will never be more than single argument passing or (exclusive or) passing via standard input stream.
+So there never will be more than single argument passing or (exclusive or) passing via standard input stream.

 This plug-in is to invoke external command as external program or wrapper script.
 If one needs to run a shell inside Sublime Text, there are plug-ins for this purpose, and if one needs to run command interactively without wishing fo a shell, there exist the
 [External Command](https://packagecontrol.io/packages/External%20Command)
-plug-in, similarto this one at a very abstract level, but different enough for this plug-in to have a reason to be.
+plug-in, similar to this one at a very abstract level, but different enough for this plug-in to have a reason to be.

 Future version will probably just had two new options to the list of the